Top 10 Raunchy Movies Like "Unfaithful"

 What Movies Are Like Unfaithful?

-In a time where movies based on true love are abundant, it becomes important to also see things from a more realistic perspective.
+In a time where films based on true love are abundant, it becomes important to also see things from a more realistic perspective.
 Movies on infidelity and failed marriages have always made people uncomfortable due to obvious reasons.
 However, they are quite insightful and act as a mirror to society and its unrealistic expectations of what love should be.

 One such fine film is Unfaithful.
 Starring Richard Gere and Diane Lane, this disturbing masterpiece is one of the finest thriller dramas out there.
 Diane plays a housewife and a mother who gets in a torrid affair with a young man.
 Eventually, Gere, who plays her husband, puts two and two together, leading to new tensions.